Top 10 Dynamic Application Security Testing Tools (2026)

 9. Rapid7 InsightAppSec

-Rapid7 is a major player in the vulnerability management industry.
-Their InsightAppSec tool identifies and prioritises risks in modern web applications and cloud stacks.
+Rapid7 is well-established in the vulnerability management space.
+InsightAppSec brings that same focus to web applications and cloud stacks.

 Technical Strength: